preservim/nerdtree/README.markdown

 ### How can I change the default arrows?

-Use these variables in your `vimrc`.
-Note that below are the non-Windows default arrow symbols.
 ```vim
 let g:NERDTreeDirArrowExpandable = '▸'
 let g:NERDTreeDirArrowCollapsible = '▾'
 ```
-You can remove the arrows altogether by setting these variables to empty strings.
-This will remove not only the arrows, but a single space following them, shifting the whole tree two character positions to the left.
+The preceding values are the non-Windows default arrow symbols.
+Setting these variables to empty strings will remove the arrows completely and shift the entire tree two character positions to the left.
 See `:h NERDTreeDirArrowExpandable` for more details.